capitalpb/advent_of_code_2023/README.md

 ## Project Structure

-Stealing the `Solver` trait and project layout from my 2022 project.
+Stole the `Solver` trait and project layout from my 2022 project.
 It worked well enough for me.
-Going to add the [clap](https://crates.io/crates/clap) crate to do some command line argument parsing.
-This will allow me to pass the day number as an argument and only run the puzzles from that specific day.
+Added the [clap](https://crates.io/crates/clap) crate to do some command line argument parsing.
+This allows me to pass the day number as an argument and only run the puzzles from that specific day.
+It also leaves open the option to easily add something like a `--timed` flag to time the solutions later.